 Lover of Children.

-The second hymn was by Athelstan Riley, about whom I once wrote a piece on this blog ... does the Search Engine on this blog still work for readers?
-In his hymn, it was the adonius which concludes the following stanza which, around the time of Ms Spencer's sad demise, wrecked my passionate crusade to get it back into the repertoire:
+The second hymn was by Athelstan Riley.
+In his hymn, the adonius was again the problem; in this case, the adonius which concludes the following stanza which, around the time of 'Princess Di's' demise, wrecked my passionate crusade to get it back into the repertoire:

 Rouse thee, great goddess of th'Ephesian temple,